YoannaLa/BikeMemoryGame/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

- # JavaScript Essentials - interactive front-end site.
+# JavaScript Essentials - interactive front-end site, by YoannaLa

 ## The deployed site can be find:

 https://github.com/YoannaLa/BikeMemoryGame

 Memory game, with the 16 cards that shuffles every time the player starts a game.
 The player has only 45 seconds of find the matching 8 motorbike cards.